Motorized scooter: E-scooters

-In 2017, some bicycle-sharing companies such as Lime, and some scooter-only companies such as Bird, began offering dockless electric kick scooter sharing services.
-This segment of the micro-mobility market made large inroads in 2018, with numerous dockless e-scooters appearing in major cities worldwide, sometimes in controversial and contentious unsanctioned roll-outs, such as in San Francisco.
-Different jurisdictions have their own rules regulating electric kick scooter use on public roads and footways.

 Overview

 Usage

 Motorized kick scooters are used in law enforcement, security patrolling and leisure.
 New ride-sharing systems have made e-scooters easily accessible.
 They are popular in urban areas and are used as an alternative to bicycling or walking.
-Since this is a new way of commuting, people are still skeptical about how good it would work for them.
 Ride sharing companies first started dropping these scooters off in large US cities in 2018, and the need for short distance easy access transportation in many cities has meant that they have become increasingly popular with more and more companies looking to join the market.

 Environment

 E-scooters, and other electric vehicles, have the potential to reduce carbon dioxide (CO2) emissions which are a cause of global warming, and other pollutants, if they are used to replace travel in vehicles with internal combustion engines.
 Potential environmental benefits depend upon how scooters are used: if they replace car journeys they may be beneficial, but not if they replace walked or cycled journeys.
 Manufacture of the batteries, in particular, requires resources, and they are often not recycled.
 Lime estimated that globally one in four trips on its scooters replaced a car journey.
 A December 2021 Swiss research paper found that privately owned e-scooters tended to replace car journeys, but rented e-scooters emitted more CO2 than the transport modes they replaced.